Archery for Beginners

 Archery is a fun and safe shooting sport that is regaining popularity across the globe.
-The leading organization nationwide for introducing youth to archery is the National Archery in Schools Program which is active in all 50 states and hosts national and international tournaments.
-Students in this program will develop the knowledge and skill needed to pursue this sport as a leisure activity while practicing safe handling of bows and arrows on our range.
+The leading organization nationwide for introducing youth to archery is the National Archery in Schools Program, which is active in all 50 states and hosts national and international tournaments.
+Students in this program will develop the knowledge and skill needed to pursue this sport as a leisure activity while practicing safe handling of bows and arrows.

 - Review terms:

 - Archery: using a bow to propel arrows

 - Fletching: the feather or plastic lobes on the back of an arrow

 - Nock: a metal or plastic piece of an arrow that holds on to the bow string

 - Index fletching: the fletch of a color unlike the others which indicates proper arrow position.